stefanvlad616-cmyk/Project-Ecommerce/README.md

 {"your_username": "your_password"}
 ```

-and put the desired credentials; username should be the one from AIRFLOW_SIMPLE_AUTH_MANAGER_USERS.
+and insert the desired credentials; username should be the one from AIRFLOW_SIMPLE_AUTH_MANAGER_USERS.

 ## Logs